The Secret Ballot

 So, it’s a balancing act.
 In a public sector election and many others, the identity of the voter must be hidden while at the same time everything else is to be completely transparent.
 Not only are the results transparent, but the processes used to obtain the results must be free from any form of secrecy.
 That’s what lends to the legitimacy of any election.

-So why don’t they just attach a VTN (token) to the ballot in the first place?
+So why don’t they just attach a BAM (token) to the ballot in the first place?
 That would solve the transparency problem, but it puts the identity problem back in play, and the exposure of the voter's identity at risk ...

 Unless…

-You physically separate assignment of the tokenized ballot from the identity of the voter.
+You physically separate assignment of the audit-marked ballot from the identity of the voter.
 This cannot be done electronically, nor with any kind of remote voting, including voting by mail.
 It’s a physical process that can only take place in person.

 That’s what EIP requires for public sector (secret mode) elections.